 Let’s start at the beginning.
-Water hangs out in three places: within your cells (⅔) and in the space between your cells and in your blood (⅓).3 Muscles contain water, but fat doesn’t.
-The cells of your organs are largely made up of water.
+Water hangs out in three places: within your cells (⅔) and between your partitions and blood (⅓).3 Muscles contain water, but fat doesn’t.
+The cells of your organs are primarily made up of water.

-The amount of water you absorb depends on if you’re eating while drinking.
-If you’re drinking on an empty stomach, you’ll absorb more.
-Most of your body’s water absorption happens in the small intestine.
-It takes water into your gut lining and bloodstream and sends it to your body’s cells.
+The amount of water you absorb depends on your eating while drinking.
+If you’re sipping on an empty stomach, you’ll soak more.
+Most of your body’s water absorption happens in the small intestine, and it takes water into your gut lining and bloodstream and sends it to your body’s cells.

-Your blood is constantly being filtered by your kidneys.
-They have the job of removing waste from your blood like urea (protein waste).
+Your kidneys are constantly filtering your blood.
+They have the job of removing waste from your blood, like urea (protein waste).
 Excess water in your blood is also removed – this is why drinking a lot of water means more trips to the bathroom.
-And if you’re dehydrated, your kidneys pull more water into your blood and your urine is dark.
+And if you’re dehydrated, your kidneys pull more water into your blood, and your urine is dark.
 Your body has to have the right amount of water in your blood at all times.

-Your kidneys also make sure you have the right amount of electrolytes in your bloodstream.
-And they’re in charge of activating Vitamin D, making more red blood cells and raising blood pressure.
+Your kidneys also ensure you have the right amount of electrolytes in your bloodstream.
+And they’re in charge of activating Vitamin D, making more red blood cells, and raising blood pressure.

 The other organ in charge of waste is your large intestine (colon).
 Its job is to reabsorb water and electrolytes in the waste that comes from your small intestine.
-This mostly liquid waste includes excess nutrients, fatty acids, bacteria and insoluble fiber that can’t be used by your body.
-Your colon removes the water from the waste that wasn’t absorbed by your small intestine.
-It’s then pooped out.
+This mostly liquid waste includes excess nutrients, fatty acids, bacteria, and insoluble fiber that your body can’t use.
+Your colon removes the water from the trash that wasn’t absorbed by your small intestine, and it’s then pooped out.

 What happens when too much water is taken out of your waste?
 Constipation.
 And when not enough is taken out?
 Diarrhea.
 Finding this balance comes with having good gut health.

 Let’s talk more about your hypothalamus.
-It’s a big deal when it comes to thirst and hunger.
-Being slightly dehydrated triggers your hypothalamus to tell you that you’re thirsty.
-The urge to drink fluids is a natural instinct regulated by a negative feedback loop between the hypothalamus and other organs in the body.
+It’s a big deal concerning thirst and hunger, and being slightly dehydrated triggers your hypothalamus to tell you that you’re thirsty.
+The urge to drink fluids is an instinct regulated by a negative feedback loop between the hypothalamus and other organs in the body.

 Your hypothalamus detects when there is not enough water in your blood.
-Special sensors in the hypothalamus are constantly monitoring your blood’s concentration of sodium and other substances.
-It sends a message to your pituitary gland which releases ADH (antidiuretic hormone) to your kidneys so more water is reabsorbed into your blood.
+Special hypothalamus sensors constantly monitor your blood’s concentration of sodium and other substances.
+It sends a message to your pituitary gland, which releases ADH (antidiuretic hormone) to your kidneys, so more water is reabsorbed into your blood.

 Yet people sometimes lose their sense of thirst, especially as they age.
-If you have suffered a TBI (traumatic brain injury) you are more likely to have thirst messaging issues.
-If this is you, rehydration homeopathic drops are an option.
+You will likely have thirst messaging issues if you have suffered a TBI (traumatic brain injury).
+If this is you, homeopathic rehydration drops are an option.
 These drops will enhance your hypothalamus and pituitary messaging system to help you.
-Ever noticed that if you drink water, you are running to the bathroom almost immediately?
-Then you are actually thirsty and need to support your hypothalamus.
+Ever noticed that if you drink water, you run to the bathroom almost immediately?
+Then you are thirsty and need to support your hypothalamus.

 There are also incidents of people drinking too much water, particularly marathon runners who drink too much n an attempt to avoid dehydration.
-The excess water overwhelms the kidneys, which can’t flush out the fluid fast enough.
-The water then rushes into cells throughout the body, swelling them like balloons.
+The excess water overwhelms the kidneys, which can’t flush out the fluid quickly.
+The water then rushes into cells throughout the body, swelling like balloons.
 In the brain, such swelling can be disastrous, causing seizures, coma, respiratory arrest, and death.

-Excessive thirst can be a sign of blood sugar issues so you should never ignore your body’s messaging systems.
+Excessive thirst can signal blood sugar issues, so you should never ignore your body’s messaging systems.
 When something feels off, it usually is!

 Drinking water increases your brain’s temperature and gets rid of toxins and dead cells.
 It also keeps cells active and balances chemical processes in the brain, helping to regulate stress and anxiety.Clare Kelway

-A nutrient-dense, whole foods diet is a proven way to ensure you’re getting electrolytes and maintaining good gut health.
+A nutrient-dense, whole-food diet is a proven way to ensure you get electrolytes and maintain good gut health.